curl/everything-curl/usingcurl/tls/enable.md

     curl --ssl ftp://ftp.example.com/file.txt

-Connecting directly with TLS (to HTTPS://, LDAPS://, FTPS:// etc) means that TLS is mandatory and curl will return an error if TLS is not negotiated.
+Connecting directly with TLS (to `HTTPS://`, `LDAPS://`, `FTPS://` etc) means that TLS is mandatory and curl returns an error if TLS is not negotiated.

 Get a file over HTTPS: